 AMR was founded in 1992 through the consolidation of several well-established regional ambulance companies.
 AMR has since grown with more than 200 acquisitions.

 They are a partner, offering the assurance of respect, compassion and dignity for every patient they serve.
-In addition to providing service for Colorado Springs and El Paso County, AMR is also the provider for the United States Air Force Academy, Petersen Air Force Base and Schriever Air Force Base.
+In addition to providing service for Colorado Springs and El Paso County, AMR is also the provider for Peterson Air Force Base.

-In addition, they have service relationships with the City of Fountain and Falcon Fire Protection District.
+In addition, they have service relationships with the City of Fountain, Falcon Fire Protection District, Donald Westcott Fire Protection District, Cimarron Hills Fire Protection District, and Manitou City.
 Their organization operates a fleet of advanced life support ambulances equipped with sophisticated EKG patient heart monitoring, Global Satellite Positioning Systems (GPS), electronic patient care reporting and road safety monitoring computers.

 Today, AMR continues to provide excellent care as the sole emergency transport agency for the ESA's exclusive service area within El Paso County, and with a group of committed and dedicated personnel, will continue for many years to come.